HomeAway

 HomeAway was a vacation rental marketplace.
 It operated through 50 websites in 23 languages through which it offered rentals of cabins, condos, castles, villas, barns, and farmhouses.

 Founded in February 2005 and headquartered in Austin, Texas, the company became a publicly traded company in 2011.
 Expedia Group acquired HomeAway on December 15, 2015 for $3.9 billion in cash and stock.
 In 2020 HomeAway and VRBO websites were rebranded as single Vrbo website.

 History

 HomeAway was founded in 2004 as CEH Holdings.
 The company acquired several websites and consolidated them into a single vacation marketplace, launching HomeAway.com in June 2006.

-HomeAway moved into its new global headquarters in Austin, Texas, on October 2, 2009.
-It was the first mixed-use project and the second company in Austin to achieve LEED Gold certification for Commercial Interior Design.
-In 2017, it moved to a new building.

-In 2009, HomeAway announced it would reunite actors Chevy Chase and Beverly D’Angelo in a new short film, Hotel Hell Vacation, and advertising campaign based on the movie National Lampoon’s Vacation.
-The HomeAway ad represented the company’s first national advertising campaign.
-It debuted during the CBS television network broadcast of Super Bowl XLIV on February 7, 2010.

 HomeAway raised $250 million in venture-capital which was funded by venture capital firms Austin Ventures, Institutional Venture Partners, Redpoint Ventures, Technology Crossover Ventures, and Trident Capital.

-A federal lawsuit accuses Austin-based vacation rental company HomeAway Inc. of engaging in “bait and switch tactics” after it rolled out new service fees for customers booking vacation rentals.
+A federal lawsuit accuses Austin-based vacation rental company HomeAway Inc. of engaging in "bait and switch tactics" after it rolled out new service fees for customers booking vacation rentals.

-Those fees “range from 4 percent to 10 percent of the total price of the vacation rental,” according to the suit filed this week in US District Court in Austin.
+Those fees "range from 4 percent to 10 percent of the total price of the vacation rental," according to the suit filed this week in US District Court in Austin.
 The suit claims the new fees are substantially increasing prices paid by consumers, dramatically changing the business model upon which HomeAway and its sister sites, such as Vrbo, were built.